Drug and Alcohol - Trends and Statistics

-We created a list of the top five most dangerous drugs to watch out for in 2022.
+We created a list of the top five most dangerous drugs to watch out for.
 These substances include:

 Fentanyl is the current most dangerous drug in the United States.
 This is the case for several reasons.
 The National Institute of Drug Abuse (NIDA) says fentanyl is a synthetic opioid that is about 50 times stronger than heroin and 100 times stronger than morphine.
 Fentanyl is one of the largest culprits behind drug overdoses in the U.S.

 There are two different types of fentanyl, pharmaceutical and illicit.
 The pharmaceutical version is prescribed by doctors and used for patients in severe pain from surgery or injuries.
 Illicitly manufactured fentanyl is the form usually linked to overdoses.
 Black market drug creators often lace other street drugs with fentanyl because it makes the drug cheaper and more addictive.
 Fentanyl can come in pills, powders, and even liquid forms.